gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 It might be tempting to choose the second option: **Limit Adult Websites**, but we urge you not to.
 If you do, you're trusting that someone has correctly identified and categorized over 2 billion websites, and is staying on top of the nearly 250,000 new websites being created every day.
+I've personally tested a filter that blocks **millions** of known adult domains, and it still took only a few minutes to find explicit content that was unblocked.

 {% /callout %}